DeanAyalon/docker-bind-init/README.md

 No real purpose, one can always do these steps on their own, this served more for Python / Docker SDK practice

 ## Limits
-Currently, this only works on containers made from images able to run `tail -f /dev/null` and `ls` - minimal images based on binaries will not work, and the script has yet to be designed to handle such a case.
+- Currently, this only works on containers made from images able to run `tail -f /dev/null` and `ls` - minimal images based on binaries will not work, and the script has yet to be designed to handle such a case.
-- Alternatives are being tested, such as mounting a `sleep`/`tail` executable, but so far, not successfully
+  > Alternatives are being tested, such as mounting a `sleep`/`tail` executable, but so far, not successfully

+- Launching another container can be resource-expensive and may not always work.
+- Some processes do not respond to real-time file changes and may need to be restarted anyway

 # Use
 This tool can either be used as a Python script - Requires [Poetry](https://python-poetry.org/)